 “Yes, I am here, in the park, talking to you.”

 “Look around you, do you see what lies before your eyes?”

-I did look around me and the trees parted, like an ancient curtain being pulled aside.
+I looked and the trees parted, like an ancient curtain being pulled aside.
 Wondering if I had named him wrong.
-Could he be Moses with no sea to part, he split the trees.
-I see a castle, dark jagged rocks surrounded by vast ocean.
+Could he be Moses with no sea to part?
+He split the trees.
+I saw a castle, dark jagged rocks surrounded by vast ocean.
 I look again at the old man.
 I could see a tear in his eye, the smell of apples filling the air.

 He vanished.
 The air had taken him.
 It looked for all the world as if I sat there, talking to myself.

 Rushing through the trees, calling again, I heard his voice.

 “Here I am, look again…”

 Before Earth became my home

 When days were young